Hearty Beef Ragu You Can Set and Forget

 • Once browned, remove the beef from the pan and place in the bottom of the slow cooker.

 • Add the carrot, garlic, onion, celery, tomato paste, beef broth and crushed tomatoes to the crock pot with the beef.
 Mix gently to combine and cover the beef with the sauce.
-Add the bay leaves and fresh thyme on top then close the lid and cook on low heat for 8-10 hours.
-Discard the herbs and shred the beef in the pot using 2 forks.
+Add the bay leaves and fresh thyme on top, then close the lid and cook on low heat for 8-10 hours, until the sauce is a rich red color and the beef easily falls apart .

 • Cook the pasta or other desired side according to package directions.
 Drain and toss pasta with sauce before serving.
 Serve with desired toppings.